ExBugggggg/awetools/src/assets/manual.md

 # Manual and Help

-> *This is a tool for programmer to deal with some problems.* 😊
+> *This is a tool for programmers to deal with some problems during development.* 😊

 ### Shortcut Key